Kirkirillka/ansible-handmade/playbooks/vpn/ipsec/strongswan_ipsec/info/README.md

 1. Certificates can be self-signed.
 In this way, certificates have to be installed on both peers, or to be signed by a trusted Certificate Authority (CA), e.g. Let's Encrypt.
 2. To store private keys, smart cards may be used via the PKCS#11 plugin
-3. To prevent MITM, the certificate has contain the *subject* or a *subjectAltName* to check the identity claimed by the peer
+3. To prevent MITM, the certificate has to contain the *subject* or a *subjectAltName* to check the identity claimed by the peer

 #### Pre-Shared-Key (PSK)
 Much easy in deploy, but requires strong security, as if one peer is compromised, the whole system is compromised.
 This is not recommended for large scale deployments.